prabhkirank12/knowIt/readme.md

 * A productionn README

 # Wireframes
-This app will consist of a sinlge screen with game board, game controls, and nav links to my Github, LinkedIn and the about modal.
+This app will consist of a main page with a little annimation and a another page with the major landmarks on the globe.
-Game controls will include Start, Stop and Reset buttons.

 # Architecture and Technologies
 This project will be implemented with the following technologies:
-* `Javascript` for game logic,
-* `Geolocation Api` for map
+* `Amcharts API` for the globe